 An examination of the relationship between communication technology and society.
 The course examines the factors that contribute to changes in the collection, storage and distribution of information and the cultural implications of these changes.

-Includes: Experiential Learning Activity Prerequisite(s): third-year standing in the IMD program.
+Prerequisite(s): third-year standing in the IMD program.

 Seminar three hours a week.

-IMD 4005 [0.5 credit] Advanced Topics in Multimedia
+Advanced Topics in Multimedia